 Library Services support the development of program pathways for certificate and degree earners at locations throughout the city.
-The Airport Center, located at San Francisco International Airport, is served by a librarian assigned on a regular basis and additionally as needed.
-Collections supporting programs in Aircraft Maintenance Technology and Fire Science are available electronically and through delivery.
-The Chinatown-North Beach Center library is located on the 2nd and 3rd floors at 808 Kearny Street, near Portsmouth Square.
+The Chinatown-North Beach Center library is located on the 2nd and 3rd floors at 808 Kearny Street.
 The library houses a significant collection of Chinese Language materials and emphasizes ESL, child development and basic education.
-The The CCSF Civic Center Library, located on the 1st floor at 1170 Market Street, houses collections supporting programs ESL and Transitional Studies.
-The Downtown Center Library, located on the 2nd floor at Fourth and Mission Streets, houses collections supporting programs in ESL, business and careers, Fashion, Culinary Arts, World Languages and computer technology.
-The Downtown Center library also supports media collections.
+The Downtown Center Library, located on the 2nd floor at Fourth and Mission Streets, houses collections supporting programs in ESL, business and careers, Fashion, World Languages and computer technology.
 The Evans Center Library is located at 1400 Evans Avenue, 2nd Floor Room 223.
 The collection supports programs in automotive, basic skills, construction, custodial, ESL, fashion, motorcycle, solar, upholstery and woodworking.
-The Fort Mason site, located in Building B of Fort Mason Center in the Golden Gate National Recreation Area, is served by a librarian present on a regular basis and additionally as needed.
-Collections supporting courses in Art and Health Care Technology are available electronically and through delivery.
 The John Adams Library is located at 1860 Hayes Street, Room 204.
 The collection has a strong emphasis on Allied Health fields, ESL, business and careers, computing and basic education.
-The Josephine Cole Library at the Southeast Center is located on the 5th floor at 1800 Oakdale Avenue.
-The collection emphasizes African American studies, Transitional Studies, ESL, technology and trade skills.
-The library holds a media collection and equipment for student use.
 The Mission Center Library is located on the fourth floor of 1125 Valencia Street.
 Its collections and exhibitions reflect the history and cultural significance of its location in the Mission District.
-The Mission Center Library houses media and audio visual resources as well as a language lab.
+It houses media and audio visual resources as well as a language lab.

-Student Tutoring and Resource Center (STAR CENTER) The Student Tutoring and Resource Center (STAR Center) located in Rosenberg Library, 2nd floor, R207, is part of the Learning Assistance Department and provides an array of services and programs.
-The STAR Center is designed to support student success by providing collaborative, equitable, high-quality academic support, such as peer and professional tutoring, college success courses, workshops, a TRIO Writing Success Project and access to computers and printing.
-The STAR Center, provides one-to-one and small-group tutoring in 25+ subjects including all levels of mathematics, chemistry, physics, accounting, economics, social and behavioral sciences, anatomy, biology, physiology, statistics, and world languages.
-All peer tutors are recommended by their instructors, undergo training in tutoring best practices and participate in ongoing professional development and supervision .
-The tutor training program is recognized as a College Reading and Learning Association (CRLA) Training Program .
+Student Tutoring and Resource Center (STAR CENTER) STAR Center, located in Rosenberg Building, 2nd floor, R207, is part of the Learning Assistance Department and provides an array of services and programs.
+It is designed to support student success by providing collaborative, equitable, high-quality academic support, such as peer and professional tutoring, college success courses, workshops, a TRIO Writing Success Project and access to computers and printing.
+The STAR Center provides one-to-one and small-group tutoring in 25 + subjects including all levels of mathematics, chemistry, physics, accounting, economics, social and behavioral sciences, anatomy, biology, physiology, statistics, and world languages.
+All peer tutors are recommended by their instructors, undergo training in tutoring best practices and participate in ongoing professional development and supervision.
+The tutor training program is recognized as a College Reading and Learning Association (CRLA) Training Program.
 Our tutors are here to support student learning and understanding of course content, as well as assist students in strengthening their academic study skills.
-All services are FREE to CCSF students, after a short registration process into a non-credit, LERN 1000: Supervised Tutoring course.
+All services are FREE to CCSF students, after a short registration process into a non-credit class, LERN 1000: Supervised Tutoring course.
 Students can drop in daily to meet with tutors, use the computer lab, reserve a study room or sign up for a workshop.
 Free online tutoring is available through NetTutor for most disciplines.
 Students must log-in through a CANVAS course.
-For more information, visit our website at ccsf.edu/lac.
+For more

-The TRIO Writing Success Project is a support program for students who are the first in their family to come to college, who are lowincome, and/or who have disabilities.
+The TRIO Writing Success Project is a support program for students who are the first in their family to come to college, who are low income, and/or who have disabilities.
 The program links with English sections to provide weekly study group sessions.
 The program also offers scholarship help, career and major exploration, financial literacy workshops, and support for the transfer process.
-More information is available at ccsf.edu/wsp
+More information is available at ccsf.edu/wsp.